kachi-tutorials/hapi-server-tutorial/README.md

 # Hapi JS Tutorial

-**`Hapi Js`** is a powerful and robust open-source node JS framework for developing JSON API.
+**`Hapi Js`** is a powerful and robust open-source node JS framework for developing Json Api.
 Hapi JS is one of the most preferred frameworks for node Js due to it's well-developed plugin system.

 We'll be making a **`Hapi Js`** server from scratch using **Node Js**.

 ## Installation

-In order to follow this tutorial you will need to following:

-- You must have [**`Node`**](https://nodejs.org/en/download/) installed - ideally at the LTS _(long term support)_ version.
+In order to follow this tutorial you will need to following have [**`Node`**](https://nodejs.org/en/download/) installed - ideally at the LTS _(long term support)_ version.

 Run the following command on your terminal to check if you have node installed: